MACS J0416.1−2403

-MACS J0416.1-2403 is a cluster of galaxies at a redshift of z=0.397 with a mass 160 trillion times the mass of the Sun inside 200 kpc.
+MACS J0416.1−2403 or MACS0416 abbreviated, is a cluster of galaxies at a redshift of z=0.397 with a mass 160 trillion times the mass of the Sun inside 200 kpc.
 Its mass extends out to a radius of 950 kpc and was measured as 1.15 × 1015 solar masses.
 The system was discovered in images taken by the Hubble Space Telescope during the Massive Cluster Survey, MACS.
 This cluster causes gravitational lensing of distant galaxies producing multiple images.
 Based on the distribution of the multiple image copies, scientists have been able to deduce and map the distribution of dark matter.
 The images, released in 2014, were used in the Cluster Lensing And Supernova survey with Hubble (CLASH) to help scientists peer back in time at the early Universe and to discover the distribution of dark matter.